Graduate Education (EDG)

 Prerequisite: EDG 575.

-This course is required for all prospective teachers seeking the New York State certification in Childhood/Students with Disabilities.
-In this course, teacher candidates who have successfully completed the prerequisite courses and competencies, will begin full-time teaching in area elementary classes with students with disabilities.
-Each candidate will fulfill a teaching experience in one elementary classroom (grades 1-6) with students with disabilities.
+This course is required for all prospective teachers seeking the New York State certification in Childhood/Students with Disabilities or TESOL.
+Teacher candidates who have successfully completed the prerequisite courses and competencies, must fulfill a teaching experience in area elementary special education/inclusive or TESOL classroom.
 A signed contract between the candidate and the supervising teacher ensures a gradual induction into the field of teaching.
 Weekly evaluations will be completed by the cooperating teacher, the college supervisor and the preservice teacher.

 Prerequisite: EDG 575.